 Skip to content

-Tillage increases Compaction, “Physically & Mentally”
+Tillage Increases Compaction, “Physically & Mentally”

 by Ethan Begle, Technical Service

 “For every person that says it can’t be done, there’s already someone on the other side of the fence doing it.”
 The concept of no-till farming has been around for far longer than most growers realize.
 A quick drive across the countryside reveals that no-till is still slow to become the majority when it comes to the ideal seedbed farmers are after.
 A lot of factors go into this decision, a basic level assumption being, “that’s the way it’s always been done”, as well as chasing higher yields.
 Other factors as to reasons to till the soil: weed control, smoothing out erosion, incorporating fertilizer & manure, drying out the soil, and compaction from heavy equipment.
-There are viable reasons to till the soil on occasion, but tilling the soil more than once every 4 years creates more problems than it solves.
+There are viable reasons to till the soil on occasion but tilling the soil more than once every four years creates more problems than it solves.
 If it’s too wet to plant, it’s too wet to till.

 Photo: Heavy rain can send water down the path of least resistance seen here in strip-tilled wheat field.

-Referencing this no-till farmer article>> brings great perspective from Paul Jasa (U of Nebraska), “Tillage always destroys soil structure.”
+Referencing this no-till farmer article>> brings great perspective from Paul Jasa (Univ. of Nebraska), “Tillage always destroys soil structure.”
 Any disturbance to soil structure reduces the pore space of the soil and that collapse of space is compaction.
 On that same drive through the country looking at tilled fields, have you noticed how much lower the field has gotten compared to grass along the edges?
 Even in backyard, long-term gardens that get tilled every year, the garden bed is usually lower than surrounding grass and water ponds.
 (Yes, no-till gardens are possible and successful with cover crops & heavy straw mulching).
 It’s comical they call field cultivators “diggers” so they can go dig the field out, which seems to literally be happening: as soil structure leaves, so does the level of the field.
 It’s a conundrum to till the soil to dry it out and then pray for rain to bring moisture back.
 Bare soil will be hotter all summer long until the crop canopies.
 Too much moisture is also a soil structure problem, and roots are needed to use the excess moisture as well as building the soil with exudates and root channels to help with drainage.
 Tile drainage helps, but most fields would better utilize their excess moisture (improving the soil) through growing crops.
 You can increase your cropping intensity, whether it’s cover crops or cash crops.

 Using tillage to incorporate manure and fertilizer, burying them so that volatilization (nitrogen) and manure smell is lessened, is helpful.
 Fertilizer placement is a large reason strip-till is gaining so much popularity.
 Planting early into cold soils and managing residue so planting is “easier” are other reasons cited as advantages to strip-till (Although a good set of row cleaners on the planter can get a clean wide strip also).